laikal/HIKI-Notifier/README.md

 Press **Add Profile** in the main window.

-Enter a streamer name and, if desired, a memo.

-You can then add linked channel URLs.
+Enter:

+- Streamer name
+- Optional memo
+- One or more linked channel URLs

 CHZZK example: